 Components of CVSS Score Methodology

 A US-based non-profit organization, FIRST produces the CVSS methodology, with the latest iteration being version 3.1.
-The core metric of CVSS, called the Base, can be impacted by the Temporal and Environmental metrics results.
+The core metric here, called the Base, can be impacted by the Temporal and Environmental metrics results.

-The CVSS score is compiled to create a universal standard that can function across industry boundaries.
+The base metrics are compiled to create a universal standard that can function across industry boundaries.
 A CVSS Base Score utilizes a vector string to accomplish this which is a dynamic array that provides accurate and consistent vulnerability severity scores.

 Cybersecurity practitioners utilizing this framework to evaluate a system will provide the Base score, and if necessary, the Temporal score.
 Afterwhich, the final decision rests with the end-user to calculate and integrate the Environmental Score, based upon environmental factors unique to the business and system.